inflearn logo

 • Understand how linking is used when implementing linked lists, which are convenient for adding or deleting items.

-• Examine examples of how graphs are used in road networks, subway lines, and airline routes.
+• Examine examples of how graphs are used in road networks, subway lines, and flight routes.

-• Mathematically define a graph and implement it in memory.
+• Define a graph mathematically and implement it in memory.

-• Define a tree and examine various examples of where trees are used.
+• Define a tree and look at various examples where trees are used.

 Section (2) Chapter 8 Data Processing

-• Understand the structure of the von Neumann stored-program computer.
+• Understand the architecture of the von Neumann stored-program computer.

 • Understand that the von Neumann architecture is similar to the way cell-based spreadsheets operate.